China austerity campaign knocks official spending in 2013

 Anti-corruption chief Wang Qishan on Saturday called for efforts to innovate disciplinary inspection and make it "the Sword of Damocles" that will hang over officials' heads, the official Xinhua news agency reported.

-The commission is preparing to investigate numerous government agencies this year, including the Ministry of Science and Technology, Shanghai-based Fudan University, state-owned China National Cereals, Oils and Foodstuffs Corporation (COFCO), the Xinjiang Production and Construction Corps and other regional governments including that of Beijing city, Xinhua said.
+The commission is preparing to investigate numerous government agencies this year, including the Ministry of Science and Technology, Shanghai-based Fudan University, state-owned China National Cereals, Oils and Foodstuffs Corporation (COFCO), the Xinjiang Production and Construction Corps and other provincial governments, Xinhua said.

-Wang asked inspectors to keep a "sober mind" as the situation of the country's anti-corruption fight remains "grave and complicated", Xinhua added.

-He urged inspectors to earnestly perform their duties, adding that those who "turn a blind eye to violations will be held accountable".

 The crackdown has damaged the business of many high-end restaurants and hotels, in particular in Beijing, and has also caused concern that a decline in government fleet vehicle purchases will reduce revenues at foreign luxury automobile makers.